P-Shreyas543/Biometric-Based-Payment-System/README.md

 1. **Hardware Setup**:
    - Connect the Adafruit Fingerprint sensor to the ESP32 using UART2 (TX to GPIO 12, RX to GPIO 1).
    - Connect the OLED display to the I2C pins (SDA to GPIO 17, SCL to GPIO 18).
+   - Connect the Keypad:
+      - Row Pins: Connect to GPIO pins 14, 13, 12, 11
-   - Connect the 4x4 keypad to the specified GPIO pins.
+      - Column Pins: Connect to GPIO pins 10, 9, 46, 3

 2. **Software Setup**:
    - Install the Arduino IDE if you haven't already.